graemefoster/EndToEndAuthAzureAd/readme.md

 ## Setup

 There are 4 AAD applications required.
+You'll need to update the settings files in each project to reflect the Applications in your Active Directory.
+You'll also need to get the ClientSecrets and set them as user-secrets to run locally.

 ### Back End API
 | Property | Setting | Notes |